AST-LW-TV/maven/README.md

 mvn -DbrowserFromCMD=<value> -Dtest=TextVerificationTest test
 ```

-Third Task - using profile tag to separate development and production stage
+Third Task - Using profile tag to separate development and production stage

 #### mvn commands

-- to execute the development phase profile - runs in head mode and in chrome
+- To execute the development phase profile - runs in head mode and in chrome

 ```
 mvn -P developmentPhase test